withastro/docs/TRANSLATING.md

 :::
 ```

 Some asides contain custom inline labels inside `[square brackets]`, like the example above.
-You're free to translate these, as well as the text inside the backticks.
+You're free to translate these, as well as the text inside the aside block.
 Although, you **must not translate** the aside's type (like `:::tip`), as these are translated in the language's respective `i18n/nav.ts` file.

 Here is the above example correctly translated: